Intellectual Property Power™

 Just as a world without photos is unfathomable, it’s hard to imagine life without your smartphone – but in 1990, when Hall of Fame Inductee and Qualcomm co-founder Dr. Irwin M. Jacobs told an audience, “We are here because someday, everyone will have their own phone number,” such a device was still a fantasy.
 Interactive displays within the Intellectual Property PowerTM exhibit illustrate how a connected world came together through the power of technology – and what it means for the world of tomorrow.

-Each year the National Inventors Hall of Fame, in partnership with the United States Patent and Trademark Office, recognizes a class of Inductees whose innovations and inventions have improved the world we live in by bringing their incredible contributions to life in a new exhibit.
+Each year the National Inventors Hall of Fame, in partnership with the United States Patent and Trademark Office, recognizes a class of Inductees — whose innovations and inventions have improved the world we live in — by bringing their incredible contributions to life in a new exhibit.
+The 2017 Class includes such visionaries as Earle Dickson, inventor of Band-Aid® Brand Adhesive Bandages; Frances Ligler, inventor of Portable Optical Biosensors; and Howard Head, who created Laminate Skis and Oversized Tennis Rackets.
+Watch the video!

 Twenty-five National Inventors Hall of Fame (NIHF) Inductees sought the experience of life on the sea, serving in the United States Navy during peace and wartime, at home and abroad.